vnep-approx/alib/README.md

 Note that **alib** must lie on the PYTHONPATH.
 If you use a virtual environment, we propose to install sphinx within the virtual environment (using **pip install spinx**) and executing the above from within the virtual environment.

+# Contact

+If you have any questions, feel free to use Github to contact us.
+You can also simply write a mail to mrost<AT>inet.tu-berlin<DOT>.de.